-The constructs of our mind are also constructs of our bodies; psyche and soma, and in this world anyway happen together.
-That we are capable of mentally splitting off body from mind and mind from body is an amazing human quality, but it points to a deficiency of perception.
+The constructs of our mind are also constructs of our bodies; psyche and soma, and in this world anyway, happen together.
+That we are capable of mentally splitting off body from mind and mind from body is an amazing human quality, but points to a deficiency of perception.
 A blind spot in our senses.
 We can think in ways that carve the world up into fragments that don’t exist apart from our mental constructs.
-Mental constructs can be useful, and even necessary, but when division and separation are not seen as constructs for the sake of convenience, the pain of separation and the threat of loss and death become spectral enemies that haunt us, tempting us to destroy them, either through literal murder, or mentally by splitting them off from awareness.
-Here the past seems more real than the present, others become “not us,” foreigners, enemies and nature is moved to some place “out there.”
+Mental constructs can be useful, and even necessary, but when division and separation are not seen as constructs for the sake of convenience, the pain of separation, the threat of loss and death become spectral enemies that haunt us, tempting us to destroy them, either through literal murder or mentally by splitting them off from awareness.
+Here the past seems more real than the present, others become “not us,” foreigners, enemies, and nature removed to some place “out there.”

-If it is in the realm of ideas that the splitting occurs, that will also be the place where reunification happens.
-We cannot and do not live without ideas, without thought, without mind or psyche.
+If it is in the realm of ideas and sense perception that the splitting occurs, that will also be the place where reunification happens.
+We cannot and do not live without ideas, without thought, without mind or psyche (or soma).
 Broadening our ideas dissolves the hardened sense and boundary of self and other.
-The place of wounding (splitting) is then the place of healing (unifying).
+The place of wounding (splitting) is then the place of healing (unifying, or at least relating to the split).
 In alchemy there is first the separation of the substances, then a reuniting.
 But if wholeness is the background, or underlying nature of reality, seeing and sensing it may not come from ignoring the illusions of separation and parts but more from multiplying them, or seeing the many in the one.
 That is what metaphor, fairy tale, mythology or a good poem does for us.
 Instead of a literal account of reality, a metaphor intentionally takes us beyond the literal, singleness of meaning, opening up and expanding meaning by “a carrying over.”

-Each chapter of Norman O. Brown’s book, Love’s Body, uses the rich history of ideas, mythology, Freud’s psychology, religion and mystical insights to define and resolve the splitting off of pieces of the world into what is mine, not mine, real, unreal, us, them, history, mythology, life, death.
-Do we suffer duality because language divides the world into things and we identify with the separateness of our bodies?
-Did primitive man experience a “participation mystique?”
+Each chapter of Norman O. Brown’s book, Love’s Body, uses the rich history of ideas, mythology, Freud’s psychology, religion and mystical insights to define and resolve the splitting off of pieces of the world into what is mine, not mine, real, unreal, us, them, history, mythology, life and death.
+Do we suffer duality because language divides the world into things that we come to identify within the separateness of our bodies?
+Was it primitive of man to experience a “participation mystique?”
 Do animals experience a more unified world? …and what does love got to do with it?
-Everything of course – because we love what is ours, we incorporate others and all that is “out there” into ourselves when we love.
-Love is communion, death and hate are then an excommunication, a disowning in which we separate out all that we don’t commune with.
-A tough pill to swallow.
+Everything of course – because we love what is perceived to become ours, we incorporate others and all that is “out there” into our subjective sense of self when we love.
+Love is communion, death where hate calls for an excommunication, a disowning in which we separate out all that we don’t, won’t or can’t commune with.
+A mirror darkened.

 Borrowing largely from Christianity, Brown uses the analogies of rebirth, resurrection, and apocalypse to get at the problem of separation and reunification.
-Not following any creed or practice – every thinker, poet, mystic or philosopher is included in the conversation, and rightly so, as wisdom can never be “owned,” the exclusive property of any one of us because wisdom’s nature is to free us from our literlisms, possessions, boundaries, framings, and identities used to divide what is by nature whole.
+Not following any creed or practice – every major western thinker, poet, mystic or philosopher is included in the conversation – and rightly so, as wisdom can never be “owned,” or the exclusive property of any one of us, because wisdom’s nature is to free us from our literal sense of separateness; the possessions, boundaries, framings, and identities used to divide what is by nature whole.

 The apocalypse, or unveiling, is Dionysian, a madness in which the god is torn apart, broken, in pieces, no boundaries, moving beyond ordinary meanings into the multiplicity of symbolism, but instead of a breakdown, as in schizophrenia, a breakthrough.
 “Break on through to the other side,” as Jim Morrison put it.
 There is a danger here, for sure, but as Brown notes: